johnbeve/BFO-Organization/docs/call-for-submissions.md

 ### Journal of Biomedical Semantics ICBO Thematic Series Option
 Submission date: **April 15th**
 In partnership with the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/), papers submitted to the ICBO thematic series at the Journal of Biomedical Semantics will be published immediately after acceptance and presented in the main ICBO conference following acceptance.
-For this track, we suggest submission by the **April 15th** at the latest for full consideration for ICBO 2022.
+For this track, we suggest submission by **April 15th**, at the latest, for full consideration for ICBO 2022.
 Articles should be submitted directly to the Journal of Biomedical Semantics following the journal submission guidelines.
 See the [guidelines](https://jbiomedsem.biomedcentral.com/submission-guidelines) for submission details.
 **Note:** You will need to choose the ICBO thematic series during the submission process.